bahim22/work/Docs2/Aplus_Notes1.md

        1. fault tolerant & less expensive than disk mirroring.
        2. data can't be recovered if >= 1 disk fails, so tape backups need to be used.
        3. spreading the parity info across all drives allows all the drives to rebuild the array if another fails.
-    7. RAID 6:
-    8. RAID 0 + 1:
-    9. Mirroring has more overhead due to the entire drive being copied to another drive.
+    7. Mirroring has more overhead due to the entire drive being copied to another drive.
-    10. `RAID 10`: mirrored stripping.
+    8. `RAID 10`: mirrored stripping.
 Mode 0 array + mode 1 array, striped.
        1. ex.
 You striped data into 2 drives, then each drive is mirrored
        2. requires a total of 4 drives
-    11. Disk swapping: Hot-swapping (Host plugging): ability to add/remove devices to PC while it's running & OS will auto recognize changes.
+    9. Disk swapping: Hot-swapping (Host plugging): ability to add/remove devices to PC while it's running & OS will auto recognize changes.
        1. cold: device needs powered down prior to replacing parts
        2. warm: The server can remain powered on, but I/O functions corresponding to the part that needs replaced need stopped by the appropriate command
        3. hot: the faulty part can be replaced w/o interrupting the server or exec any interruption commands in I/O procedures.